Angus Murray: Execution

 Angus Murray's death sentence was unpopular, especially amongst working people, along with political and religious groups.
 It had been 60 years since an accomplice to murder had been executed in Victoria and it was thought that the identification of Murray as one of the armed robbers was flawed.
 Several thousand people attended a meeting about Murray's death sentence in Melbourne.
 Later a petition of 70,000 signatures was presented at State Government House and around 10,000 people attended a protest about the sentence.

 In spite of the protests and petition, Angus Murray was hanged at Melbourne Gaol on 14 April 1924.
 Prior to his execution he made a statement: "Never in my life have I at any time done anything to justify the extreme penalty passed upon me.
 I try to forgive all those who acted against me, and I hope that any whom I have injured will try to forgive me."

 Angus Murray was buried in the grounds of Melbourne Gaol, before his remains were moved in 1937 to Pentridge Gaol.
 Murray was the last person to be executed at the Gaol.

 Legacy

 Angus Murray is now best known for his association with Melbourne gangster Squizzy Taylor.
-He was portrayed in the 1982 Australian movie Squizzy Taylor (film) by Peter Hosking.
+He was portrayed in the 1982 Australian movie Squizzy Taylor by Peter Hosking.
 In the 2013 Australian television series Underbelly: Squizzy he was played by Andrew Ryan.
 His life, escape from Geelong prison, and execution has also been covered by at least one podcast.